shovelingpig/ca-pa1/README.md

  the length of the first run with all 0's (7)
 ```

-In this case, please note that any other combinations such as `0000` + `000` are not allowed.

-5. If the total number of output bits are not a multiple of 8 after encoding, we pad 0's until it becomes a multiple of 8.
+5. If the total number of output bits is not a multiple of 8 after encoding, we pad 0's until it becomes a multiple of 8.
 This is because a byte is the smallest unit that can be stored in memory.
 Hence, the output has the following format:

 ```
 | AAA BBB CCC DDD  ...         |  Padding  |